unigateway/unigateway/docs/docs/user-guide/configuration.md

 export GATEWAY_CONFIGPATH="/opt/gateway-configuration.yaml"
 ```

-Remember to add this command to `~/.bashrc` if you want it to survive MqGateweay reboot.
+Remember to add this command to `~/.bashrc` if you want it to survive MqGateway reboot.

 ## System configuration

+Rarely needs adjustments.
+Configures stuff related to underlying hardware and features availability.

 | NAME                                     | DEFAULT               | DESCRIPTION                                                         |
 |------------------------------------------|-----------------------|---------------------------------------------------------------------|